hsamuelson/nnCore/README.md

 nn$train(9999, trace = 1e3, learn_rate = .0001)
 ```
 9999 is the number of training iterations.
 Default the number of iterations is set to ```1e4``` or the default tolerance threshold which is ```0.01``` if the threshold is achived before the set number of iterations is passed.
+### Plotting Learning Rates
+To plot the accuracy of your neuralnetwork overtime is simple.
+Use ``` nn$plotNN()``` to plot the accuracy, in training.
+To compare two neural nets training accuracy, one can use ```compareNN(NN1, NN2)``` to overlaying plots.
+This function is important for optimization of neural nets because it allows one to compare training efficiency to previous versions after making changes.

 ### Compute New Observations
 ```
 nn$computeNN(iris[,-5])